coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 # Deploying an application on Tectonic

-When Tectonic Sandbox [installation][installing] is complete, the terminal will display instructions for accessing Tectonic Console and `kubectl`.
-Log in to the Console, then use these instructions to deploy your first application.
+When Tectonic installation is complete, log in to Tectonic Console to set up cluster credentials, and deploy a simple application.

-This tutorial will:
-* Deploy a simple application using Tectonic Console.
-* Deploy the same application with `kubectl run`.
-* Deploy the same application using YAML manifests.

 Applications may be deployed on Tectonic clusters both by using Tectonic Console, and by passing a YAML manifest file to the `kubectl create` CLI tool.
 Once deployed, scale and monitor the application using Tectonic Console.

+This tutorial will deploy a simple, stateless website for a local bakery called "The Cookie Shop" to illustrate how to:
+* Set up credentials to work with a new Tectonic Kubernetes cluster.
+* Deploy a simple application using Tectonic Console.
+* Deploy the same application with `kubectl create`.

-This tutorial will explore three useful Kubernetes concepts, `deployments`, `services`, and `ingress`.
+In deploying this app, this tutorial will explore three useful Kubernetes concepts, `deployments`, `services`, and `ingress`.

 * [**Deployments:**][k8s-deployment] run multiple copies of a container across multiple nodes.
 * [**Services:**][k8s-service] provide an endpoint that load balances traffic to containers run by a deployment (usually internally).